Providence Friends Meetinghouse

+Providence Friends Meetinghouse is a Historic Quaker meeting house at 105 North Providence Road in Media, Pennsylvania.
+It is still an active worship center.

+History

-Providence Friends Meetinghouse is a Historic Quaker meeting house at 105 North Providence Road in Media, Delaware County, Pennsylvania, United States.
-The first mention of the Providence Friends meeting is in 1696 when it was recorded that a meeting will be held "At Thomas Minshall's every First and Fourth day."
+The first mention of the Providence Friends meeting was in 1696 when it was recorded that a meeting will be held "At Thomas Minshall's every First and Fourth day."
 The meeting was moved from Thomas Minshall's house in 1700 to a log building which was replaced by a stone structure in 1727.

 In 1753, the previous stone structure was removed and replaced with a larger stone building that stands today.

 John Martin Broomall, the U.S. Congressman from Pennsylvania's 7th congressional district was known to attend the Providence Friends Meetinghouse and spoke there several times.

-The Providence Friends Meetinghouse is an active worship center.
+The Providence Friends Meetinghouse continues to be an active worship center.